openedx/edx-documentation/en_us/shared/course_features/cohorts/cohorted_courseware.rst

 instructor dashboard.
 For details, see :ref:`Associate Cohorts with Content Groups`.

-.. _View Usage of a Content Group:

-*************************************
-View Usage of a Content Group
-*************************************

-To view the units that are available to a content group, follow these steps.

-#.
-In Studio, select **Settings**, then select **Group Configurations**.

-#.
-On the **Group Configurations** page, locate the content group for which you
-   want to view the usage.

-   The content group's box displays whether the content group is used in this course.
-If it is used, you see the number of units that it is used in.

-#.
-Click the content group name to view the names of units and components that
-   are available to this group.

-#.
-Click a linked unit name to go to that unit in the course outline, where
-   you can change that unit's :ref:`visibility settings<Content Hidden from Students>`.
-You can also :ref:`make some components available only to certain content groups<Specify Components in Courseware as Available Only to Certain Content Groups>`.

-For details about previewing your course to ensure that learners in a cohort correctly see the content intended for them, see :ref:`Viewing Cohort Specific Courseware`.
-For details about deleting content groups, see :ref:`Delete Content Groups`.

-.. _Delete Content Groups:

-*********************
-Delete Content Groups
-*********************

-.. note:: You can delete a content group only if it is not in use in any course unit.
-To delete a content group that is currently in use, you must first remove it from any course unit visibility settings that use the content group.
-For information about seeing which units use a content group, see :ref:`View Usage of a Content Group`.

-#.
-In Studio, select **Settings**, then select **Group Configurations**.

-#.
-On the **Group Configurations** page, locate the content group that you want
-   to delete.

-#.
-Move your cursor over the content group's box, then select the **Delete**
-   icon.

-#.
-In the confirmation message, select **Delete** again to confirm the
-   deletion.

-.. _Specify Components in Courseware as Available Only to Certain Content Groups:
+.. _Specify Content as Available Only to Certain Content Groups:

 ******************************************************************
-Specify Components as Available Only to Particular Content Groups
+Specify Content as Available Only to Particular Content Groups
 ******************************************************************

-In Studio, you can modify the settings of components to give access only to learners in particular content groups.
+In Studio, you can modify the settings of units or components to give access only to learners who are in cohorts associated with particular content groups.

-You can specify whether a component within a unit has restricted access based on content groups.
-You cannot specify entire units, subsections, or sections for restricted access by particular content groups.
+You cannot specify entire subsections or sections for restricted access by particular content groups.

-.. note:: You do not need to edit the access settings of components that are intended for all learners.
-Components that you do not restrict access to are available to all learners enrolled in your course, regardless of the cohort that they belong to.
+You do not need to edit the access settings of units or components that are intended for all learners.
+Units or components that you do not restrict access to are available to all learners enrolled in your course, regardless of the cohort that they belong to.

-In a separate task, you create cohorts and content groups, and then associate each content group with one or more cohorts.
-Then, only the cohorts associated with content groups that you selected in a component's access settings can view the component.
-See :ref:`Associate Cohorts with Content Groups` for details about associating cohorts with content groups.

-To specify components as available only to particular content groups, follow these steps.

-#.
-In Studio, select **Content**, then select **Outline**.

-#.
-On a unit page, for each component that you want to make available only to a
-   particular content group or groups, select the unit name, then select the **Access Settings** icon.

-#.
-In the **Editing access** dialog, for the **Restrict access to** option,
-   select **Specific Content Groups**, then select the checkbox for each content group for which you want the current component to be available.

-#.
-Select **Save**.

-The publishing details for the course section in the sidebar indicate that access to some components in the unit is restricted to specific groups of learners.
-In addition, for each component for which you have specified restricted access, a message indicating which groups have access to the component is displayed beneath the component title.
+.. note:: If a unit has group access restrictions set, all of its child components inherit these group access restrictions unless you explicitly set different group access restrictions for individual child components.

+For details about how to modify unit access settings, see :ref:`Set Access Restrictions For a Unit`.

+For details about how to modify component access settings, see :ref:`Set Access Restrictions For a Component`.

-For details about previewing your course to ensure that learners in a cohort correctly see the content intended for them, see :ref:`Viewing Cohort Specific Courseware`.
+For details about previewing your course to ensure that learners in a cohort correctly see the content intended for them, see :ref:`View Usage of a Content Group` and :ref:`Viewing Cohort Specific Courseware`.

 .. note:: In addition to access settings for content groups, a learner's ability to see a course component also depends on whether it is marked as visible to staff only, whether the unit is published, and the course's release date.
 For details about testing course content in general, see :ref:`Testing Your Course Content`.

 .. _Associate Cohorts with Content Groups: